h1431532403240/daso/作業系統/Ch3 OS Structure and Development.md

 ### More Complex than simple

-例：UNIX than origianl UNIX is limited by hardware functionality.
+例：UNIX than original UNIX is limited by hardware functionality.

 - UNIX OS consists of two separable parts